Ringo Starr, 84, Cancels the Rest of US Tour After Announcing Illness

 Recognized for his contributions, Starr has been inducted into the Rock and Roll Hall of Fame twice—once as a Beatle and again as a solo artist.
 In 1989, he formed the All Starr Band, which featured a rotating lineup of musicians that has toured successfully for decades.

 In addition to music, he is known for his "Peace & Love" message, shared annually on his birthday, July 7.
-Moreover, Starr has acting credits in films like "A Hard Day's Night" and "Help!" and his 2013 book "Photograph."
+Moreover, Starr has acting credits in films like "A Hard Day's Night" and "Help!" and is also the author of the 2013 book, "Photograph."

-As reported previously, Starr's daughter, Lee Starkey, experienced a devastating loss when her mother died of leukemia in 1994.
+As reported previously, Starr's daughter, Lee Starkey, experienced a devastating loss when her mother, Maureen Starkey died of leukemia in 1994.
 The tragedy was compounded when she was diagnosed with a brain tumor the following year.

 Lee Starkey at the launch of the former Beatle's new album and forthcoming world tour in London on June 4, 1992 | Source: Getty Images